About

 Research | Essays | Poems | Criticism

-When your mother OR your Father taught you how to use your knuckles
+When your mother AND your father taught you how to use your knuckles

 1. to cook rice,